Fact sheet: Climate Change Policy and Action Plan - opportunities for councils

 Next steps

-We are preparing to survey licensees to better understand their maturity and general progress in identifying and reducing their climate risks and the steps they are already taking to reduce greenhouse gas emissions.
-We will also be asking about the sorts of support they need.
-This survey will be sent out in the first part of 2023.
+We have surveyed our licensees to better understand their maturity and general progress in identifying and reducing their climate risks and the steps they are already taking to reduce greenhouse gas emissions.
+We also asked about the sorts of support they need.
 The results of the survey will inform the design of other actions under the plan.

-Within the finalised policy and action plan, we have committed to developing sector-specific advisory groups.
+Within the finalised policy and action plan, we have committed to developing and have established sector-specific advisory groups.
 These advisory groups will have representation from a mix of stakeholders with knowledge about sectoral practices, issues and opportunities.